brandonbate/Deployment-Tutorial/README.md

 ### Step 9
 We are going to enable nginx and Gunicorn to communicate using unix sockets.
 This is difficult to do on AWS.
 On the Lightsail console, navigate to ```/var```.
-Then run the following command to create folder for our socket and to grant "appropriate permissions" to that folder:
+Then run the following command to create a folder for the socket and to grant "appropriate permissions" to that folder:
 ```
 sudo mkdir sockets